sjml/dungen/docs/notes.md

 ## TODO
 1. More declarative approach to coloring/rendering
     - NB: get tileset by index needed
-    - basic version in, still needs region outlines
-        - outlines drawn after everything
-            - when resolving, remove a region's outline, or set its color to invisible
-            - outlines are only made by styler
-            - remove ability for script to directly make outline
-            - outlines destroyed when region is
     - labels
 2. Tech debt:
     - null checks in C functions